 On BBC 4’s 2019 The Media Show podcast, PR specialist Keren Haynes said: “If you took out PR-related stories from the news agenda these days, you would end up with a pretty big pool.”

 Other PR expert guests on the podcast confirmed that a lot of content in both private and state-owned media comes directly from PR firms.
-The surge in OnlyFans celebrations seems to be part of this pool.
+The surge in OnlyFans celebrations seems to be part of such pool.

 "A lot of content in both private and state-owned media comes directly from PR firms."